Study Finds CBD To Be Effective Antipsychotic Medicine

 Since this study’s publication in 2012, there is a growing movement in psychiatric sciences to find new approaches to mental illness.
 The endocannabinoid system is increasingly the new frontier in therapeutic exploration.
 The many cannabinoids derived from cannabis could play an essential role in the treatment of certain mental illnesses.

-Looking at all the current cannabinoids, CBD holds the most promise.
-Unlike THC, which has both “good” and “bad” reactions, CBD is exceptionally well tolerated, even when compared to conventional antipsychotic medications.
-In the near future, American psychiatrists may use high potency CBD in a holistic approach for mental illness.
+Looking at all the current cannabinoids, a CBD antipsychotic holds the most promise.
+THC has both “good” and “bad” reactions.
+Thereby, CBD is unlike it.
+People generally tolerate CBD exceptionally well.
+This even when compared to conventional antipsychotic medications.
+In the near future, American psychiatrists may use high potency CBD antipsychotic in a holistic approach for mental illness.